brikcss/flipper/README.md

 <button toggle-flipper="my-flipper" type="button">Toggle my-flipper</button>
 ```

-<a name="questions-comments-concerns"></a>
+<a name="questions-comments-feature-requests-bugs-pull-requests-how-to-contribute-to-brikcss"></a>
-## Questions, comments, concerns

-Pull requests and bugs are more than welcome, as are questions and feedback.
-Please include as much information as possible with each bug, pull request, and other inquiries.
-Your help is much appreciated!
+## Questions?
+Comments?
+Feature requests?
+Bugs?
+Pull Requests?
+How to contribute to `brikcss`

+**We love contributors and appreciate all contributions!!!**

+We more than welcome all questions, feedback, bug reports, and pull requests.
+Before submitting any type of request, please read our [contributing guidelines](CONTRIBUTING.md).
+This will help us maintain an efficient level of communication, make the development process smooth and enjoyable, and make `brikcss` amazing!